 For most of the previous 52 days, I was left alone to contemplate my existence.
 However, following a fortnight of social interactions, my mind had gradually reawakened from my subconscious’ slumberous state.
 I was now a regular chatty Cathy.

 Solo hiking long distances is a powerful tool to disconnect from the regularity of normal life.
-I’d experienced never-before-seen connectivity and understanding with myself and life around me.
+I’d experienced never-before-seen connectivity and understanding with my thoughts and life around me.
 I had mulled countless personal reflections and resurfaced out the other side of all of them.
-My time in isolation was unquestionably fruitful, but I was ready to re-enter society.
+My time in isolation was unquestionably fruitful, but I was ready to reconnect with humanity.
 I missed day-to-day face-to-face interactions.

 Before I knew it, we had arrived at our second reserve for the day, Mount Magnificent Conservation Park.
-Full of beans, we took the steep detour to the nearby mountainous peak and admired the comprehensive views over the southern Fleurieu Peninsula.
+Full of beans, we clambered up the steep detour to the nearby mountainous peak to admire the comprehensive views over the southern Fleurieu Peninsula.
 The panorama took in neighbouring farmland, rolling ranges and the gaping mouth of Australia’s longest continuous river system, the Murray River.